 Students wishing to complete advanced research training should enrol for either a Research Masters or PhD degree.
-The prerequisite for enrolment in these programs is an Honours degree H1E or above, or equivalent.
+The prerequisite for applying for a scholarship in these programs is an Honours degree H1E or above, or equivalent.

 Introduced in 2015, the new Monash Doctoral Program includes a coursework or professional development component, setting the Monash PhD apart from all other Australian PhDs.
 There are three different programs available across the Faculty of Medicine, Nursing and Health Sciences, and students can tailor their program to suit their individual needs.

 The duration of full-time PhD candidature is 2–4 years.
 Typically, a PhD candidate holds a scholarship, which provides support for a maximum of 3.5 years.
 Thesis assessment is made by examiners external to the department in which you are studying, selected because of their expertise in the candidate’s field of research.